Sz-Tim/isRev/ms/msDraft.md

 The dominant subfamily in terms of richness is either Formicinae [@Gregg1963; @Allred1982; @WheeWhee1986; @Hellrigl2003; @Glaser2006] or Myrmicinae [@Sabu2008; @Karaman2011; @MoodFran1982; @VanPelt1983; @Samson1997; @Fisher1998; @ArauFern2003; @BurwNaka2011; @LongColw2011; @Lessard2007; @SarnEcon2012].
 There is no significant latitudinal trend in the proportion of species in the most speciose subfamily (*n*=16, *P*=0.38, *R^2^*=0.06).
 As with the most speciose genus, the species richness pattern within the most speciose subfamily tends to be remarkably similar to both the overall species richness pattern and the richness pattern of the remaining species (Fig. 4b; STATS).
-The elevational species richness pattern does not result from the richness pattern of the most speciose subfamily, but rather the dominant subfamily shows the same richness pattern as the remaining subfamilies.
+The elevational species richness pattern is not simply the result of the most speciose subfamily.
+Rather, the dominant subfamily shows the same richness pattern as the remaining subfamilies.
 As with the richness patterns of individual genera, the richness pattern of each subfamily along a gradient is often qualitatively similar to the overall richness pattern and to the pattern of the most speciose subfamily.
 The patterns are largely nested.

 ### Wrap up and transition
-Species richness patterns are not driven by a single genus or subfamily
+Ant species richness patterns across elevations are not, therefore, driven by a single genus or a single subfamily.
-Rather, taxonomic subsets tend to show qualitatively similar patterns
-Much variation among transects in details, but most often, the most speciose taxon dominates at high elevations
-Stronger predictions at the subfamily level than at the genus level.
-Why??
-So ant richness pattern isn't contingent on taxonomy... underlying drivers may be the same for all subtaxa...

-# Into the unknown: what data do we need?
+Despite often comprising a sizable proportion of species, the most speciose genus or subfamily along a gradient most often shows a similar richness pattern across elevations as the remaining species.
+Though there is, of course, variability, the richness pattern within each genus or subfamily tends to be broadly similar to the whole.
+Moreover, the number of genera tends to correspond with the number of species across elevations.
+This suggests that the key factors shaping the richness of ants across a given elevational gradient may act on all ant taxa similarly, regardless of ecological differences.
+In contrast to the dramatic latitudinal differences in beta diversity and elevational range size, ant species richness patterns do not appear to vary consistently with latitude.
+Thus, while range sizes and changes in species composition are inherently tied to variation in species richness, they perhaps are not as directly related at the scale of elevational gradients.

+# Research gaps
-Many hypotheses have been proposed as drivers of ant community structure, richness, and diversity along elevational gradients.
+Many hypotheses have been proposed as drivers of ant community structure, richness, and diversity along elevational gradients, ranging from current climate to area to competition to habitat structure **CITE**[@Pianka1966; @Willig2003].
-However, the consistent and reliable data needed to rigorously evaluate these hypotheses are lacking at a broad scale.
+However, the consistent and reliable data needed to rigorously evaluate these varied hypotheses are lacking at a broad scale.
 Habitat complexity, and in particular vegetation structure and leaf litter depth, has been suggested as a potential driver of ant diversity [@LassHoch2004; @Sarty2006; @PachVasc2011; @Bharti2013].
 Such data have not been widely collected across elevational gradients with ant species data.
 Additionally, we know little of the basic biology for many species of ants.